SiddharthM69/CodeColab/README.md

 - **Syntax Highlighting:** The editor supports syntax highlighting for various programming languages, making code reading and writing more comfortable.

-- **Multi-Language Support:** CodeCollab supports a wide range of programming languages, ensuring that developers can work on projects using their preferred language.
+- **Multi-Language Support:** CodeCollab supports and runs a wide range of programming languages, ensuring that developers can work on projects using their preferred language.

-- **Version Control Integration:** Seamlessly integrate with popular version control systems like Git, allowing developers to manage their codebase efficiently.

 - **Code Sharing:** Easily share your code with others by generating a shareable link.
 This is especially useful for quick collaboration or seeking assistance from team members.